 |No of Papers||1 – General Studies (150 marks)|

-Marks of paper be consider for qualifying candidate for the mains exam.
+- Marks of paper be considered for qualifying candidates for the mains exam.

-The syllabus for the BPSC Prelims Exam is the same as that of the previous exams of the BPSC.
+The BPSC syllabus 2023 for the BPSC 69th Prelims exam is the same as that of the previous exams of the BPSC.
 It covers the aspects of General Science, Polity, Economy, History and the National Movement.
-The candidates have to go through the syllabus and prepare themselves well because the exam will have the questions of good standard.
-Here is a detailed syllabus of the BPSC Prelims Exam:
+The candidates have to go through the syllabus and prepare themselves well because the exam will have questions of a good standard.
+Here is a detailed syllabus of the BPSC 69th Prelims exam:

 General Science (General understanding of science, including matters of everyday observation and experience).
 The questions on Science and Tech will be such that they do not require subject specialization.

 Current Affairs of National/International Importance

 History of India and Bihar (General understanding of the subject with the broad aspects of the history of Bihar)

 Geography of India and Bihar (Questions will relate to the physical, social and economic geography of the country including the main features of Indian agricultural and natural resources)